vault27/Foundation/bgp.md

 ## Route filtering

-- In BGP, you can directly apply prefix-lists, distribute-lists, or filter-lists to a neighbor without a route-map
+- Pure filtering: In BGP, you can directly apply prefix-lists, distribute-lists, or filter-lists(AS Path ACL) to a neighbor without a route-map
-- When you do need a route-map
+- Advanced filtering: When you do need a route-map
   - Match multiple attributes (prefix + AS_PATH + community, etc.)
   - Set attributes (e.g. local-pref, MED, next-hop, weight)
   - Perform conditional redistribution (e.g., from OSPF into BGP)
   - Filter based on communities
   - Tag or modify routes
-- Distribute lists - old syntax
+- Distribute lists - old syntax  - Based on ACL

 Conditional matching